- Home

 Eligibility criteria

-The 4ST Partnership Fund supports solutions that are innovative, collaborative, empowering and strategic.
+The 4ST Partnership Fund supports solutions that are innovative, collaborative, empowering, and address identified service areas.

 Innovative | New and value-added approaches: Solutions should demonstrate that they are either new ideas/approaches to solve the identified problems or value-add to an existing solution to improve service user outcomes. |